SoftInstigate/restheart-website/try.md

 # Try it from the command line

-The demo database exposes a collection at <a href="https://api.mrest.io/dev/browser/#/restheart/demo/messages?hal=f"><code>https://api.mrest.io/dev/browser/#/restheart/demo/messages</code></a> without requiring authentication.
+The demo database exposes a the messages collection at <a href="https://api.mrest.io/dev/browser/#/restheart/demo/messages?hal=f"><code>https://api.mrest.io</code></a> without requiring authentication.
 Access to any other MongoDB resource is forbidden.

+<code>mrest.io</code> is an upcoming managed service for RESTHeart.

 This demo instance is reset on regular basis, so feel free to play with it <b>but don't rely on it for persistent storage of your data</b>.
 {: .bs-callout .bs-callout-info }